demisto/content/Packs/AWS-SecurityLake/Integrations/AWSSecurityLake/README.md

 ### aws-security-lake-source-ip-query

 ***
-Runs query takes a provided Source IP Address and queries the AWS Security Lake for Console login attempts (Success/Failed) associated with the IP Address, using AWS CloudTrail logs.
+Runs a query that takes a provided source IP address and queries the AWS Security Lake for console login attempts (Success/Failed) associated with the IP address, using AWS CloudTrail logs.

 #### Base Command